 - MSP updates

+The General Preamble and Payment Schedule 2019: Searchable DatabaseAn easier way to access BC medical billing fee codes and their rules, especially on a daily basis, is by using our searchable database.
 This is an electronic version that outlines each fee code, its rules and prices.
 You can search by keyword, fee code or specialty.

-The general preamble aims to clarify the rules of MSP fee codes so that you know exactly when you can, and cannot, use them.
+The General Preamble PDFThe general preamble aims to clarify the rules of MSP fee codes so that you know exactly when you can, and cannot, use them.
 If you’re referencing fee codes daily, we suggest using the searchable database, however, if you’re a new physician, or new to BC, then it’s best to read over the general preamble and the payment schedule at least once.
 This will help you get a better understanding of the terminology MSP uses, as well as create a good foundation for what’s billabl e.
 However, keep in mind, if there’s something outlined in the general preamble that conflicts with a fee code or something outlined in your specialty’s section of the schedule, then the specialty rule triumphs it.
 The general preamble starts on page 1 of the 481-page pdf and goes until page 35.
 It outlines 4 sections of the schedule.
 The first section of the general preamble is the introduction, which outlines the necessary requirements (unless otherwise stated in a specific section), that all fee codes must include in order to be claimed and paid.
 The second section lists the definitions found throughout the schedule.
 These are things you’ll see in fee code descriptions and general MSP terminology.
 For example, age categories, diagnostic facilities, referrals, etc. The fourth and fifth sections of the general preamble list all administrative items and their descriptions, as well as the different types of services.
 For example, telehealth, examinations, surgery, etc.

 Medical billing in BC is confusing and can often be overwhelming.
 To help out, check out our complete MSP guide that walks you through each step of medical billing - from the general teleplan process to maximizing your claims and using mobile billing.